akaliutau/gcp-grimoire/notes/references.md

 # Index

-This section is an index of important topics which are more likely to be mentioned in GPA certification exam Useful to go through once again a day before exam
+This section is an index of important topics which are more likely to be mentioned in GPA certification exam.
+Useful to go through once again a day before exam

 # General topics related to cloud computing